The 3 Types of Real Estate “Retirement”

 The most common response was that the investor planned on NEVER retiring.
 Dan Hanford sarcastically quipped that he didn’t even know what “retire” meant.
 Matthew Seaton, while wanting a bare minimum of $1 million by the age of 57, would prefer to continue working indefinitely, as the concept of traditional retirement sounds boring and outdated.

 Dave Roberts needs 10 gazillion dollars in order to retire.
-This, I assume, implies that he doesn’t plan on ever retiring either – as a gazillion isn’t a real number J.
+This, I assume, implies that he doesn’t plan on ever retiring either – as a gazillion isn’t a real number.

-Jeremy Brown kind of specified a dollar figure that he wants to retire, which is three times what he is making now.
+Jeremy Brown kind of specified a dollar figure that he wants for real estate retirement, which is three times what he is making now.
 However, every time his income increases, his goal of “three times what I am making now” remains the same.
 Scaling in real estate investing and achieving your targets will definitely do that to you!

 I’ll Take the Cash

-One investor specified a dollar figure he would need in order to retire.
+One investor specified a dollar figure he would need in order to move forward with his real estate retirement.
 Eric Kottner wants a net worth of $2.5 million and $250,000 per year in passive income by the time he turns 45.
-However, he didn’t specify if he would continue expanding from there, shift his focus to other entrepreneurial endeavors or enjoy a traditional retirement.
+However, he didn’t specify if he would continue expanding from there, shift his focus to other entrepreneurial endeavors, or enjoy a traditional retirement.

 Shift in Focus

 The third category of real estate retirement is when an investor hits a specified “retirement number,” but rather than setting off into the sunset, they give themselves the permission to shift their focus to something else.

 Melvin Music wants $1,000 per day for the rest of his life.
 It is more than he needs, but he wants that amounts so that he can “do a lot of good and help out a lot of folks.”